-National Parks moorings are provided or the bay provides protection with good holding in 15-20 metres.
+This bay has good holding in 15-20 metres with some National Parks moorings also available.
 In the southwest monsoon season an uncomfortable ground swell sometimes curves around the eastern headland.
-Koh Hong is so named because of its large internal lagoon, accessible only by dinghy across a shallow reef on tides above 1 metre.
+Koh Hong is so named because of its large internal lagoon (hong), accessible by dinghy and speedboats across a shallow reef on tides above 2 metres.

-This large hong has a small entrance which sometimes has gill nets strung across its width on the ebb tide.
-The Hong, about 200 metres across, is the biggest in the area, and the sheer cliffs on all sides make a picturesque backdrop for photography.
-You can swim in the hong at high tide.
+This large ‘hong’ has a small entrance between limestone walls which sometimes has gill nets strung across its width on the ebb tide.
+The hong, about 200 metres across, is the biggest in the area, and the sheer cliffs on all sides make a picturesque backdrop for photography.
+You can swim inside at high tide.